-- 1. To find out effective ways of improving pupils' English language ability in Kawempe division. - 2.
-To establish the impact of learning resources on primary school learners' performance in Kawempe division. - 3.
-To determine solutions to improve on the assessment of English learning and the resources used in Kawempe division.
+- 1. To find out effective ways of improving pupils' English language ability. - 2.
+To establish the impact of learning resources on secondary school learners' performance in Ggaba Parish Makindye Division - 3.
+To determine solutions to improve on the assessment of English learning and the resources used.